The Canon SX100 was a prevalent model in the long-zoom sweepstakes a year ago since it included a 10x zoom lens in a

 |111 x 71 x 45 mm

-The Canon SX110 IS is able to cram an optically stabilized 10x zoom lens into a very tiny body, yet its image quality still competes extremely well with that of full-sized long-zoom cameras.
+The Canon SX110 IS can cram an optically stabilized 10x zoom lens into a very tiny body.
+Yet, its image quality still competes exceptionally well with that of full-sized long-zoom cameras.
 This is made possible by the optical image stabilization technology that is built into the lens.

-In high ISO photography, it loses a little ground to Canon’s own SX10 IS, which employs a more powerful version of Canon’s DIGIC processor; but, the Canon SX110 IS’s more compact body is much simpler to bring along on vacations and trips because of its smaller size.
+In high ISO photography, it loses a bit of ground to Canon’s own SX10 IS, which employs a more powerful version of Canon’s DIGIC processor, but the Canon SX110 IS’s more compact body is much simpler to bring along on vacations and trips because of its smaller size.
 Its 9-megapixel sensor may sound little at a time when several consumer models are rocking 14- and 15-megapixel processors, but believe us when we say that the Canon SX110 IS captures more than enough detail for any size print you are likely to wish to make.

 Canon PowerShot SX110 IS FAQs